Manslaughter Charge in Distracted Driving Death of OHP Trooper

 A Rep. posted an amendment to a proposed texting and driving ban naming it in honor of the Troopers.

 Meanwhile, the incident is serving as a vivid reminder of the dangers distractions pose behind the wheel.
+If you have been injured or lost someone you love because of a distracted driver, do not hesitate to contact the Edwards Law Group's experienced Tulsa car accident attorneys for dedicated legal help.

 Young, Restless and Distracted